 - Other medicines - sometimes medications are used that act as nerve painkillers.
 Some types of antidepressant medications (tricyclic antidepressants) such as amitriptyline or anticonvulsant drugs can be useful for nerve-related pain (also called neuralgia or neuropathic pain).
 Examples of these drugs include gabapentin (brand name Neurontin®), pregabalin (brand name Lyrica®) and carbamazepine (brand name Tegretol®).

-If you have meralgia paraesthetica it is also advisable to avoid tight clothing that presses on the upper thigh/hip area - such as belts or corsets.
+If you have meralgia paraesthetica it is also advisable to avoid tight clothing, such as belts or corsets, that presses on the upper thigh/hip area.

 Surgical treatment involves taking the pressure off the nerve (surgical decompression) and releasing any entrapment.

-What is the prognosis (outlook) for meralgia paraesthetica?
+What is the outlook (prognosis) for meralgia paraesthetica?

 Further reading & references